emmasmithnz/emmasmithnz.github.io/_pages/home.md

   - image_path: /assets/images/homeequines.jpg
     alt: "placeholder 2"
     title: "Equines"
-    excerpt: "Meet and learn about Emma's team of horses here"
+    excerpt: "Meet and learn about Emma's team of horses and see what they get up to here."
     url: /equines/
     btn_label: "See More"
     btn_class: "btn--primary"
   - image_path: /assets/images/homeabout.jpg
     title: "About"
-    excerpt: "Learn more about Emma and her plans here"
+    excerpt: "Learn more about Emma's story and what she gets up to on her journey here."
     url: /about/
     btn_label: "See More"
     btn_class: "btn--primary"